index-labs/evalgpt/README.md

 ## What is EvalGPT

+🧩 This project is still in the early stages of development, and we are actively working on it.
+If you have any questions or suggestions, please submit an issue or PR.

 EvalGPT is an code interpreter framework, leveraging the power of large language models such as GPT-4, CodeLlama, and Claude 2.
 This powerful tool allows users to write tasks, and EvalGPT will assist in writing the code, executing it, and delivering the results.

 ![](images/architecture.png)